 Once you try this healthier mac and cheese, you are going to be in love.
 It’s so delish, and even better?
 It’s easy to make!

 How to Make Butternut Squash Mac and Cheese

 This lightened-up meal starts with an easy bechamel sauce made from butter, flour, and low fat milk.
 After the sauce thickens, you’ll stir in a mixture of gruyere and cheddar cheeses … two of my favorites!

 Next comes the secret ingredient.
 The butternut squash gets cooked in the pasta water and then mashed into the bechamel.
 Give the sauce a taste at this point.
 You won’t believe how decadent it is!

 Once the sauce is ready, you’ll stir in the pasta and cover everything with garlicky breadcrumbs.
 After a quick bake, it’s time to dig in!

 Wanna know the best thing about this Butternut Squash Mac and Cheese?
-It doesn’t taste like it’s been lightened-up!
+It doesn’t taste like it’s been lightened-up at all!
 Every bite is satisfying, cheesy, and delicious!